kimfom01/innoalumniportaldocs/README.md

 ## Licence

-The innoalumniportaldocs documentation is released under the [MIT Licence](https://opensource.org/license/mit)
+The innoalumniportaldocs is released under the [MIT Licence](https://opensource.org/license/mit)